DaveVoorhis/Wrapd/TestsTeardown/README.md

-Run this last to perform any clean-up after running tests requiring a separate setup phase.
+Run this project's test phase to remove generated code and database tables.

-The teardown phase could be included in the test phase, but it's often helpful to see temporary results, generated code, logs, etc. that are part of the testing process.
-Teardown should remove them.
+This teardown phase could be included in the main TestsRun project, but it's kept separate to make it easy to examine temporary results, generated code, logs, etc. from the main TestsRun process.